-If you’re experiencing burning nipple pain after pumping, nipple vasospasms may be the culprit.
+If you’re experiencing burning nipple pain or sore nipples after pumping, nipple vasospasms may be the culprit.
 Here is everything you need to know about nipple vasospasms when exclusively pumping, including symptoms, how to treat them, and prevention.

 This post may contain affiliate links, which means that if you click through and make a purchase, I’ll be compensated at no additional cost to you.
 I only recommend products I love!
 More info here.